Blog

 Sending money and plastic sheets to a nonprofit that wants to muck things up by dousing the flames with fuel is not helping.
 Want to help?
 Really want to help?
 Send your money to nonprofits that are putting more than 31% toward rebuilding the regions medical and educational infrastructure, so that former child soldiers have something worth coming home to.

 Here are just a few of those charities.
 They all have a sparkling four-star rating from Charity Navigator, and, more importantly, no interest in airdropping American troops armed to the teeth into the middle of a multi-nation tribal war to help one madman catch another.
+They also had a generous donation from a casino company in Luxembourg that wanted to help out the cause, check them out here.

 The bottom line is, research your causes thoroughly.
 Dont just forward a random video to a stranger because a mass murderer makes a five-year-old sad.
 Learn a little bit about the complexities of the regions ongoing strife before advocating for direct military intervention.